CaduSantana/Cryptography-Implementations/readme.md

 python3 <filename>.py
 ```
 3. The algorithm will read the input from the `plaintext.txt` file and write the output to a file for each algorithm on the same directory.

+Do notice that the key for each algorithm is present on the `key.txt` file as a int value.
+You can change the key to your liking.